 Limit technical misconfigurations

-Normally, a deliverability infrastructure should be stable and not change "on its own".
+Normally, a deliverability infrastructure should be stable and not change "by itself".
 However, technology, like people, is sometimes capricious.
-An IP that disappears, a tracking system that skips, a SPF registration that moves, a badly signed email, ... all these elements must be analyzed regularly so that there are no surprises at the time of sending.
+An IP that disappears, a tracking that jumps, a SPF registration that moves, a badly signed email, ... all these elements must be analyzed regularly so that there are no surprises at the time of sending.

 Be able to preventively block problematic email flows problematic